-On October 18, USDA made an announcement regarding the first of several phases of critical debt relief assistance to farmers.
+On October 18, 2022, USDA made an announcement regarding the first of several phases of critical debt relief assistance to farmers.
+A second announcement was made on March 1, 2023 detailing the next phase of debt and discrimination relief.
 Here is a summary of what debt relief has already occurred and what farmers may expect next.

 To receive more breaking updates via text about the implementation of USDA debt and discrimination relief and how to access these programs, text the word “RELIEF” to our text line: 866.513.2803

 - With funding through the Inflation Reduction Act (IRA) Section 22006, USDA has automatically applied $800 million to FSA direct and guaranteed borrowers who were classified as delinquent (60 days or more behind) to make their loans current AND cover the next annual payment for direct loan borrowers.